 - Consider what your exit strategy looks like

 Don’t assume the franchises will be a success.

 Don’t assume you will not have to work hard in the business.

 Understand your reputation is affected by the Franchisor, for example, 7Eleven underpaying employees.

 Guides from the ACCC to help franchisees and prospective franchisees understand some of their rights and responsibilities under the Franchising Code of Conduct. https://www.accc.gov.au/publications/franchising-what-you-need-to-know

 The Franchise Council of Australia has some further resources on this subject. https://www.franchise.org.au/

-The Australian Small Business and Family Enterprise Ombudsman (ASBFEO) can assist in the resolution of franchising disputes. https://www.asbfeo.gov.au/franchising-disputes
+The Australian Small Business and Family Enterprise Ombudsman (ASBFEO) can assist in resolving franchising disputes. https://www.asbfeo.gov.au/franchising-disputes

 SUMMARY – buying a brand, expertise, and processes

 Buying a franchise can be a great way of starting your own small business.
-It comes with the security of an established brand, expertise, ideas, and processes, however, you will have less autonomy.
-The mandatory industry franchise code of conduct helps to protect all parties and provide a mechanism to resolve disputes.
-Before buying a franchise do your homework carefully and consider using the services of an expert in franchising.
+It comes with the security of an established brand, expertise, ideas, and processes.
+However, you will have less autonomy.
+The mandatory industry franchise code of conduct helps to protect all parties and provides a mechanism to resolve disputes.
+Before buying a franchise, do your homework carefully and consider using the services of an expert in franchising.